Should Your Kids Be Vegan?

 Beyond the nutrition, what about the politics: How—and how much—should we tell our children about eating choices we’ve made for our families and ourselves?
 How do we talk to them about the philosophies discussed in Vegan Is Love without unwittingly encouraging them to judge others?
 The bottom line, says John: Keep it simple.
 “We tell our kids daily that people make different choices about how to live their lives and what to eat, and have different priorities,” he says.
 “There is no judgment—just the truth about choice and the effects it can have on our lives and the lives of others.
 We never make it a moral issue.
 That’s important.
 Our 4-year-old already gets it.
 Our 2-year-old couldn’t care less; he eats whatever we serve.
 I realize that they are young and will undoubtedly embark on their own journey when they get older, and to some extent, that will be their choice.
 But for now, they eat what we eat and enjoy it as much as any kid enjoys any other food.”

-In a press release, Roth is unwavering in her message.
+In a press release, Ruby Roth was unwavering in her message.
 “It’s high time we engage youth in topics previously reserved for adults: democracy, supply and demand, and engaging ourselves in the public realm,” she says.
 After all, she points out: Fast food companies don’t think your kids are too young to be marketed to.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org.